A fully differential SMEFT analysis of the golden channel using the method of moments

 Note that the $\bar{w_i}^{SM, EFT}$ is supposed to be evaluated in an expected/observed dataset with a number of events equal to $\hat{N}^{SM, EFT}$, which is much smaller than the number of Monte-Carlo events.
-The value of $\bar{w_i}^{SM, EFT}$ in Eq.~\ref{eq:estM} gives a very good estimate of its true value.
-On the other hand, the covariance of $\bar{w_i}$ is given by, \be \bar{\sigma}_{ij}=\frac{{\sigma}_{ij}}{\hat{N}} \ee both for the SM and EFT cases.
+The $\bar{w_i}^{SM, EFT}$ in Eq.~\ref{eq:estM}, which gives a very good estimate of the $w_i$ expectation value, is a random variable whose covariance is given by \be \bar{\sigma}_{ij}=\frac{{\sigma}_{ij}}{\hat{N}} \ee both for the SM and EFT cases.
 The $\bar{\sigma}_{ij}$ values decrease for increasing $\hat{N}$, which is related to the fact that the $\bar{w}_i$ estimates become more precise for larger number of events.

 The statistical uncertainties of the estimated mean values are computed as covariances of functions of the random variables $N$ and $\bar{w}_i$: